 But why?
 If Jesus wanted to heal people, why did he not want the man to spread the news?

-Why do these ecclesiastical preachers and their sectarian institutions push so hard - with all their advertising and so on - to get people into their big tents or churches?
+Why do these sectarian preachers and their sectarian institutions push so hard - with all their advertising and so on - to get people into their big tents or churches?

 Because they are looking for followers.
 Sure, they may say they want to save others, and they may sincerely think they can, but the appointed leaders of sectarian institutions essentially want followers.
 They want throngs of people to crowd around them asking to be healed or touched or prayed for.